peter-power-594/WordpressMarkupMarkdown/readme.txt

 This extension rocks:
+- v3.10: Adding compatibility with the BuddyPress and BuddyPress Docs plugins via an autoplug, possible to disable autoplugs from the settings panel
 - v3.9: Adding compatibility with the bbPress plugin via an autoplug
-- v3.8: Adding support for using # signs as ordered list
+- v3.8: Adding compatibility with the O2 plugin via an autoplug, support for using # signs as ordered list
 - v3.7: Adding support for selective heading levels
 - v3.6: Performance improvements with spellchecker and suggestions
 - v3.5: Adding support for right-to-left alphabets like Arabic, Hebrew, or Persian